 Julie does not have a favorite Best Management Practice (BMP), she likes them all if they are installed correctly and doing their job.

 Sasha recently joined Summit SWCD, coming over after spending 8 years at Franklin SWCD.
 As a Stormwater Specialist, Sasha’s duties will include Stormwater Pollution Prevention Plan reviews and construction site inspections, municipal facility good housekeeping and pollution prevention inspections, and assisting the public with riparian setback.
 Sasha Graduated from the University of Wisconsin with a BA in biology with a minor in GIS.
 He also holds an associate’s degree in ecology from Vanier College in Montreal, Canada.
 Previously, he has spent several years performing raptor research in remote locations.
+In his free time, he enjoys hanging out with his wife and 4 cats and sculpting, drawing or playing one of his 8 Ovation guitars.

 Sasha’s favorite BMPs are the ones that are installed and maintained properly.

 Alex Weber is the Stormwater Inspector.
 He conducts construction site stormwater inspections, holds preconstruction meetings with developers and performing contractors, monitors conservation easements, conducts good housekeeping/pollution prevention inspections for the NEORSD communities, and provides technical assistance for various communities in Summit County.
 He received a bachelor’s degree in Environmental Science from the University of Akron in 2019.
 Alex is a Certified Erosion, Sediment, & Storm Water Inspector (CESSWI).
+Alex is a native of Summit county, an avid fisherman, and a new father to baby Emery!

 Alex’s favorite Best Management Practice (BMP) is bioretention basins.
 He believes they are aesthetically pleasing with many ecological benefits, and they provide a versatile solution to contain and treat stormwater runoff!

 Sandy Barbic is an Education Specialist and has been with the District since 2007.
 Sandy assists the “Summit County Communities for Clean Storm Water” with Public Involvement and Educational Outreach requirements for the Phase I and Phase II NPDES (National Pollutant Discharge Elimination System) stormwater management permits held by the Ohio Environmental Protection Agency (Ohio EPA).
 The 30 communities participate in bi-monthly PIPE (Public Involvement Public Education) meetings where they share ideas and attend presentations and workshops given by stormwater professionals.
 The Education Specialist also gives school and community presentations on rain barrels, soils, rain gardens and native plants, watershed issues, composting and healthy landscaping, storm drain marking, and stream monitoring.
 Sandy graduated from Kent State University with a B.S. in Conservation Biology.
+Sandy’s interests include animal activism, gardening, and the outdoors.

 Sandy’s favorite Best Management Practice (BMP) is urban tree canopy restoration.
 This green infrastructure absorbs storm water runoff, reduces air pollution, decreases our carbon footprint, and cuts urban energy needs.

 Stephanie joined the District in 2015 as a Stormwater Specialist and is currently the District’s Watershed Coordinator.
 Stephanie works with local watershed groups and communities to implement innovative stormwater and watershed management in the Yellow Creek and Upper Tuscarawas watersheds.
 She also coordinates the District's volunteer stream monitoring program and watershed outreach activities.
 Stephanie brings over 10 years combined work and education experience in water quality and water resource management.
 She holds a BS in Conservation Biology, with a minor in Geography, from Kent State University.
+Stephanie enjoys spending time outdoors and traveling with her family.

 Her favorite Best Management Practice (BMP) is stream buffers!
 Low cost, low maintenance, high-impact solution to a variety of water quality issues.

 Nichole started as a NOWCorps Member serving at the district in 2020.
 Soon after the completion of her service year, she was hired as a Watershed Coordinator in March 2022.
 She will be working to provide technical and educational assistance with water quality protection efforts to local communities and organizations within the Furnace Run Watershed.
 Nichole graduated from the University of Miami in Florida with a bachelor's degree in Marine and Geological Sciences.
+In her spare time, Nichole loves to travel all over the world and explore nature, plus indulge in the foods of different cultures.
+She also enjoys reading and spending time with her friends and family.

 Her favorite Best Management Practice (BMP) is the use of rain barrels to reduce stormwater runoff, prevent erosion, and reuse rainwater.